arnovb-github/PoshCommence/readme.md

 It returns both the names and the associated numbers for field types you can use.

+List all connections for a category:
+`Get-CmcConnections [-CategoryName] <string> [<CommonParameters>]`

+This is self-explanatory.
+One thing to note is that connection names in Commence are case-sensitive.

 ## Getting field values ##
 `Get-CmcFieldValues` returns a list of `CommenceField` objects for every database row.
 Think of it as a table: